joshuaboniface/rffmpeg/SETUP.md

    ```

 1. Change the value of `JELLYFIN_FFMPEG_OPT` to be `--ffmpeg=/usr/local/bin/ffmpeg` (the `rffmpeg` alias name `ffmpeg` in whatever path you installed `rffmpeg` to).

+1. On Jellyfin 10.10.x or newer, add `TMPDIR=$jellyfin_cache_path/temp`, for instance `TMPDIR=/var/cache/jellyfin/temp`, to ensure this is properly synchronized over the network.

 1. Save the file and restart Jellyfin: